Ads

 1. Remove the spinner dome in accordance with the spinner removal procedures.
 Cut and remove the safety wire (if installed) on the propeller mounting studs.

 2. Support the propeller assembly with a sling.
-If the propeller is reinstalled and has been dynamically balanced, make an identifying mark (with a felt-tipped pen only) on the propeller hub and a matching mark on the engine flange to make sure of proper orientation during reinstallation to prevent dynamic imbalance.
+If the propeller is reinstalled and has been dynamically balanced, make an identifying mark (with a felt-tipped pen only) on the propeller hub and a matching mark on the engine flange to ensure proper orientation during reinstallation and prevent dynamic imbalance.

 4. Place the propeller on a cart for transport.